Balancer chromosome: Mechanism

-Finally, balancer chromosomes carry dominant genetic markers such as genes for green fluorescent protein or enzymes that make visually conspicuous pigments, which allow researchers to easily recognize organisms that carry the balancer.
+Finally, flies with balancer chromosomes are easily identified by genetic marker mutations.
+For example, curly wings or stubbled hair.
+These phenotypes allow researchers to easily recognize flies that carry the balancer.
 In the unlikely case of viable recombination, the marker may be lost, thus alerting researchers to the event.

 Importantly, suppression of recombination by nested inversions only occurs at the inverted intervals, while other regions (usually peri-centromeric and sub-telomeric regions) are free to recombine.
 Likewise, if the desired mutation is in the same locus as the balancer's recessive lethal mutation (i.e. is in strong linkage disequilibrium with it), recombination resulting in a wild-type chromosome is very unlikely, regardless of recombination suppressive inversions.

 In addition to simply maintaining an isolated recessive lethal (or sterile) mutation, balancer chromosomes are also useful in forward genetic screens to identify such mutations.
 In such screens randomly mutagenized organisms carrying a balancer are crossed with each other.
 Offspring that carry the balancer, identified by the dominant marker, can be crossed with littermates.
 Any such cross that does not produce marker-negative animals is likely the result of a recessive lethal mutation in the non-balancer chromosome.
 Of course, only the genomic interval covered by the inversions in the balancer can be screened in this way, with recessive lethal mutations in other intervals and on other chromosomes being lost.